splorp/newton-glossary/readme.md

 # The Newton Glossary

-### An almost definitive guide to Newton-related terms and definitions.
+### An almost definitive guide to Newton-related terms and technologies.

 [newtonglossary.com](http://newtonglossary.com/)